×

 If you have not spent a lot of time in Nara, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Nara, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Nara for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could potentially provide a return on investment if property values increase.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 You'll also be responsible for ongoing costs like maintenance and repairs.
 If you're not prepared for these expenses, or if you're unsure about your long-term plans, renting might be a better option.
 Renting a home in Nara offers more flexibility.
 It's a good option if you're planning to stay for a shorter period or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as you won't need to come up with a large sum of money for a down payment.
 However, renting doesn't allow you to build equity, and you won't benefit from any increases in property values.
 You'll also be subject to the terms of your lease and the rules set by your landlord.
 In conclusion, whether you should buy or rent a home in Nara depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to carefully consider these factors and possibly consult with a real estate professional before making a decision," said one expat in Nara.
+It's important to carefully consider these factors and possibly consult with a real estate professional before making a decision," remarked one expat who made the move to Nara.

 What should I pack when moving to Nara?